apache/nuttx/configs/sama5d3x-ek/README.txt

     CONFIG_ARMV7A_TOOLCHAIN_GNU_EABIL=y      : Generic GCC ARM EABI toolchain for Linux CONFIG_ARMV7A_TOOLCHAIN_GNU_EABIW=y      : Generic GCC ARM EABI toolchain for Windows

-  The AtmelStudio GCC toolchain is selected with CONFIG_ARMV7A_TOOLCHAIN_GNU_EABIW=y and setting the PATH variable appropriately.
+  The CodeSourcery GCC toolchain is selected with CONFIG_ARMV7A_TOOLCHAIN_GNU_EABIW=y and setting the PATH variable appropriately.

   If you are not using AtmelStudio GCC toolchain, then you may also have to modify the PATH in the setenv.h file if your make cannot find the tools.